Welcome: Our History

 Saint Paul’s Evangelical Lutheran Church was officially organized on March 21, 1943 with an original charter membership of 76 persons.
 The store soon proved too small for this growing congregation.
 Three months later, on June 20, the congregation voted to purchase the Griswold property at 371 Wolcott Hill Road.
 For fifteen years the congregation worshiped in a chapel on the first floor of that white house that served also as the home of its first pastors.

 Eventually, this chapel, too, proved too small and a new facility was built.
 On New Years Day, 1958, the congregation began worshiping in its new church building, and has done so ever since.
 As the congregation grew, it became necessary to build a parish education building, which it did in 1968.
-And most recently (on May 19, 1996) it dedicated the newly completed Fellowship Hall that connected the Church Sanctuary to the Education Building.
+And on May 19, 1996, we dedicated the newly completed Fellowship Hall that connected the Church Sanctuary to the Education Building.

 The history of Saint Paul’s Church, however, is more than a story about the construction of new buildings.
 It is first a story of extraordinary faith and an even more extraordinary love.
 And it is a story that is still being written.
 What unites the lives of each person who worships here is a belief that in and through the life, death and resurrection of Jesus of Nazareth, God was and continues to be actively forgiving, renewing, and recreating the world.
 Thus the story of Saint Paul’s Church is about that love taking root in the faith-filled lives of its people.
 And the place where that love is first encountered is in worship.